totemmaker/totemmaker-docs/docs/interfaces/BLE.md

   Totem.BLE.findRobot(onFoundRobot); // List result in onFoundRobot before connecting to Totem robot }
 ```
-***

 #### findRobotNoBlock()

 #### findRobotNoBlock(`RobotReceiver`)  { data-toc-label='findRobotNoBlock(result)' }

-**Description:** Start searching for available Totem robots over Bluetooth Low Energy.
+: Start searching for available Totem robots over Bluetooth Low Energy.
 This function does not block main program execution.
 All connection process will be done in background.
 After connection is established, this process will be stopped.
-Additionally it can be stopped with call to [stopFind()](#stopFind).
+Additionally it can be stopped with call to [stopFind()](#stopfind).
+`RobotReceiver` is a user defined function to get all discovered robots.
+Format: `#!arduino void onFoundRobot(TotemRobot robot)`.
+Robot information can be accessed trough [`TotemRobot`](/API/TotemRobot) parameter.
-`RobotReceiver` is a user defined function with any name, but must have [`TotemRobot`](/API/TotemRobot) as a parameter.
-It will receive all found Totem robots and by calling [connect()](/API/TotemRobot#bool-connect) user can decide which robot to select.
+By calling `robot .`[`connect()`](/API/TotemRobot#connect) user can decide which robot to select.
-**Parameters:**
+_Parameter:_
-`no parameter` - automatically connect to first discovered Totem robot.
+`()` - automatically connect to first discovered Totem robot.
-`RobotReceiver` - all discovered result will be passed to specified function.
-After calling [connect()](/API/TotemRobot#bool-connect) on received result - this function will be unblocked.
+`RobotReceiver` - discovered robot connect function `onFoundRobot`.

 ```arduino
 void onFoundRobot(TotemRobot robot) {
   // Totem robot discovered